Methenamine Side Effects

 Applies to methenamine: oral suspension, oral tablet, oral tablet enteric coated

-Check with your doctor immediately if any of the following side effects occur while taking methenamine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking methenamine:Less common

 - Skin rash